The commandments, laws and rules within Christianity.

 3.3 Jesus, our guide for life

 It is clear to most of us Christians that Jesus was the human face of God.
 He was indeed alive, as a fellow human being, amongst us 2,000 years ago.
 The reasons for this opinion are offered in “Christianity explained” and those articles that support it, particularly “Jesus as ‘God the Son’” and “The Holy Trinity”.
 Look, Christian beliefs are probably better supported by ancient ‘documented history‘, including from secular (non religious) sources, than any other religion.
+That really does encourage us to accept the Bible, and it explanations, as the ‘real deal’.

 As Christians we believe that “the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self control.”
 [Galations 5:22-23].
-These attributes should be applied in all of our relationships with all people who we interact with in our daily lives.
+These qualities should be applied in all of our relationships with all people who we interact with in our daily lives.

-Essentially, Jesus didn’t lay down more laws for us to dogmatically follow.
+Essentially, Jesus didn’t lay down more laws for us to carefully follow.
 No … he largely led by example, showing us how it should be done: to place others before ourselves, to not judge others, be ready to forgive those who do wrong towards us etc. In the main, he again provided us with powerful guidance on how to live a life based on the principle of love.

 But, he did make some points of order very clear!
 Mistreating children for example was absolutely ruled out.